-- 1. The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
-A player that arrives late must be placed at the bottom of the batting order with no penalty. - The on-deck batter will not be positioned outside of the dugout during play however the leadoff batter each inning may take a position outside of the dugout while the defense completes their warmup.
-This is the only batter authorized to be outside of the dugout for this purpose. - 3.
-The infield fly rule is in effect - 4.
+- 1. Every rostered player present at the start of the game will participate in each game.
+No player will sit the bench defensively in consecutive innings unless an injury prevents that player from further participation in the game.
+This is an MRLL local rule that is more restrictive than the Little League Minimum Play Time outlined in Regulation IV(i). - 2.
+The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
+A player that arrives late must be placed at the bottom of the batting order with no penalty.

+- 3. The on-deck batter will not be positioned outside of the dugout during play however the leadoff batter each inning may take a position outside of the dugout while the defense completes their warmup.
+This is the only batter authorized to be outside of the dugout for this purpose. - 4.
+The infield fly rule is in effect - 5.
 Base stealing (on pitched and/or passed balls) is permitted.
-Base runners attempting to steal on a pitched ball may not leave their respective bases until the pitched ball has reached the batter. - 5.
-Players are required to play 6 defensive outs and be provided 1 at bat per game.
-Players shall play every other inning.
-Players may not sit two consecutive innings. - 6.
+Base runners attempting to steal on a pitched ball may not leave their respective bases until the pitched ball has reached the batter. - 6.
 Courtesy runners may be used for the pitcher or catcher if there are 2 outs in the inning in accordance with rule 3.04.